 - Hide student course-completion percentage

-- When auto-generating due dates, provide less time for activities that require only viewing.
-Only applicable in continuous enrollment courses.
+- Provide less time for activities that require only viewing (Only applicable in continuous enrollment courses)

 - When unchecked, all activities are considered equally to calculate the time allowed for each and what due date to assign.